jmcgallia/landmarks-memory-game/README.md

 ## Known issues
 - I resized the images to a resolution that looks okay on a decently sized monitor, but this size is still too big and the transitions can look choppy.
 I assume with a worse internet connection there would be more problems.
 Solution: Find a way to load all images before the app begins?
-- - Has now been fixed by preloading images
+  - Has now been much improved by preloading images.
+But I think it is better to focus on learning other things than finding the perfect solution for now.